jason-dees-kr/test-doc-hub/breaking-changes/Technical-Proposals.md

 Scenario Poet would need to crawl back in Schema Registry versions of that app schema library until there are no active, deprecated scenarios to generate.

+On major version bumps we would need: a reason for the major version bump, a date that the old version will disappear.

 Our first major version bump will make a Models-X, where X is some major version, probably pulled from Schema Registry's version.

 When major version bumping in Schema Registry, we would have to mark the previous latest version as deprecated.
 Do we mark all versions of that major deprecated, or just the latest?
 We can, as a matter of policy, mark _every_ previous version as deprecated, but only treat majors as special.